 It’s any homeowner’s nightmare: Your artificial turf mysteriously starts melting in random spots, and you can only watch helplessly as it starts discoloring and curling at the ends.

 Believe it or not, the culprit is the sun, with a little bit of help from your windows.
 Turf can actually melt from window glare.
 The intense heat from an energy-efficient glass window reflection has the ability to melt and damage plastics like those found in turf.

-How to Artificial Grass from Melting
+How to Stop Turf from Melting

 Turf Guard is applied to the outside of the window and does not add any solar absorption so it is safe for all window and glass types.

 Over 150,000 sqft of Turf Guard has been installed with the sole purpose of protecting from damaging window reflection and in every single case, the problem was completely solved.

 Everything you'll need to install Turf Guard is included along with easy to follow instructions.